 Unforgiveness is judgment.
-I had judged my Mother and pronounced sentence on her.
+I had judged my Mother.
 I was even willing to bring accusations against her before God!
 The Word has some pretty clear admonishment about that.

 Matthew 7:2, “For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.”

 To me, this is a frightening Scripture.
 I was pouring out buckets of bitter judgment against my Mother and the amount I was pouring out was the amount that was going to come back on me.

 Please, dear friend, don’t allow yourself to fall into this trap of the enemy – self-justification, judgment, and bitterness.
 If these are the seeds you are sowing into your life, you will reap a painful harvest.